MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

 * [App Service][App Service] is a platform as a service (PaaS) offering on Azure.
 You can use App Service to host web applications that you can scale in or scale out manually or automatically.
 The service supports various languages and frameworks, such as ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, and Python.

-* [Application Gateway][What is Azure Application Gateway?] is a layer-7 (application layer) load balancer that manages traffic to web applications.
-You can run Application Gateway with [Azure Web Application Firewall][What is Azure Web Application Firewall on Azure Application Gateway?] to help protect web applications from common exploits and vulnerabilities.
+* [Application Gateway][Application Gateway service page] is a layer-7 (application layer) load balancer that manages traffic to web applications.
+You can run Application Gateway with [Azure Web Application Firewall][Azure Web Application Firewall service page] to help protect web applications from common exploits and vulnerabilities.

-* [Azure Functions][Introduction to Azure Functions] is a serverless compute platform that you can use to build applications.
+* [Azure Functions][Azure Functions service page] is a serverless compute platform that you can use to build applications.
 With Functions, you can use triggers and bindings to react to changes in Azure services like Blob Storage and Azure Cosmos DB.
 Functions can run scheduled tasks, process data in real time, and process messaging queues.

-* [Form Recognizer][What is Azure Form Recognizer?] is part of Azure Applied AI Services.
+* [Form Recognizer][Azure Form Recognizer service page] is part of Azure Applied AI Services.
 Form Recognizer offers a collection of pre-built endpoints for extracting data from invoices, documents, receipts, ID cards, and business cards.
 This service maps each piece of extracted data to a field as a key-value pair.
 Form Recognizer also extracts table content and structure.
 The output format is JSON.

-* [Azure Storage][Azure Storage documentation] is a cloud storage solution that includes object, blob, file, disk, queue, and table storage.
+* [Azure Storage][Azure Storage service page] is a cloud storage solution that includes object, blob, file, disk, queue, and table storage.

 * [Blob Storage][Azure Blob Storage] is a service that's part of Azure Storage.
 Blob Storage offers optimized cloud object storage for large amounts of unstructured data.